 However, although adding two extra associates since 2019, the firm only has one partner.
 The London team’s future success in securing cross-border cases and winning new clients in both life sciences and tech is contingent on building a stronger bank of lawyers in the partnership.

 Disputes regarding life science patents.

-The London practice is a central part of a well-integrated European team with further strong pillars in Amsterdam and Düsseldorf.
-But compared to competitors like Hogan Lovells or Bird & Bird, the manpower at the London office looks slim.
-Freshfields foregoes proven patent experts in Paris, for example, where it intends only to cooperate with the general dispute resolution team in UPC cases.
+On the other hand, Freshfields foregoes patent experts in Paris, preferring to cooperate with the general dispute resolution team instead.
 This strategy may be in line with the firm’s litigation focus as a whole, but it limits the patent practice as regards cross-border disputes and the UPC – should it ever emerge.

 1 partner, 1 counsel, 5 associates